CECNL/ExBrainable/ReviseWithClass/Exbrainable_v2/README.md

-## Can work, but now sure whether there are some bugs (haven't test)
+## Can work, but not sure whether there are some bugs (haven't test)